Lokke/winamp/README.md

 ### Build Tools

-Several external build tools are required to build Winamp.
-These tools are not bundled directly into the repository to comply with their respective licenses.
+Several external build tools are required for building Winamp.
+These tools are not bundled directly with the repository in order to comply with their respective licenses.
 You will need to download them separately from the following links:

 - **7-Zip Portable**: Download from [https://www.7-zip.org/](https://www.7-zip.org/)
   License: GNU LGPL